Financial Aid FAQs

 Once I have decided to attend the University of Chicago Law School, how do I accept my financial aid package?

-Once you have paid your deposit and completed your commitment form, you have accepted your scholarship.
-There's nothing more you need to do in regards to your Law School Scholarship funding.
+Once you have paid your deposit and completed your commitment form, you have accepted your Law School Scholarship offer.
+There's nothing more you need to do in regards to your scholarship.

-To apply for federal student loans or private student loans, review the Application Steps on the Financial Aid website for more information on next steps.
+To apply for federal student loans or private student loans, review the Application Steps on our website for more information on next steps.

-What If I need more money than budgeted for me?
+What if I need more money than was budgeted for me in the cost of attendance?

-Students or applicants may submit an appeal to have the Law Financial Aid Office review their aid eligibility or financial aid package if they believe that their individual circumstances warrant further review.
-These special circumstances appeals are considered by the Law Financial Aid Office on an individualized, case-by-case basis.
-We cannot adjust your cost of attendance for consumer debt, car payments, moving and relocation expenses, and other such expenses, but some typical requests include for expenses such as a computer supplement, bar exam registration expenses, out of pocket medical expenses, and dependent daycare expenses.
+Students or applicants may submit an appeal to have the Financial Aid Office review their aid eligibility or financial aid package if they believe that their individual circumstances warrant further review.
+These appeals are considered by the Financial Aid Office on an individualized, case-by-case basis.

-Students and applicants are encouraged to reach out to the Law Financial Aid Office via email to discuss their situation.
-Students and applicants can also book an appointment with the Law Financial Aid Office if they would like to discuss their situation in more detail.
+Students and applicants are encouraged to reach out to the Financial Aid Office to discuss their situation.

 The University of Chicago Law School offers three-year institutional scholarship awards only.
 This means that we cannot offer scholarship funding later in your program.
 However, we will include notifications of outside scholarship opportunities in various newsletters that will be sent to you throughout your time at the Law School.
 We would encourage you to apply for as many outside scholarships as are appropriate, as each dollar received reduces your debt load.
 To start your search process, the AccessLex Institute has put together a wide rage of available outside scholarships for law students.

-Do I need to apply for loans each year?
+Do I need to reapply for loans each year?

 Yes, you must complete a new FAFSA each year and you need to complete a Federal Graduate PLUS loan application if applicable to renew your loans.

-What if I am still confused and need more direction?
+What if I still have questions and need more direction?

-If you feel that you need more personalized attention, please feel free to contact us at financialaid@law.uchicago.edu or book an appointment online.
+Please feel free to contact our office or book an appointment online.
 We know that financial aid can be stressful and we are here to help you in any way we can.